Glitch Productions

 Glitch Productions Pty.
-Ltd. (credited as Glitch and stylised as GLITCH; formerly Glitchy Boy or Glitchy Boy Productions) is an Australian independent animation studio based in Sydney, New South Wales.
-The studio was founded in 2017 by brothers Kevin and Luke Lerdwichagul, who are known for creating the sketch comedy machinima web series SMG4.
+Ltd. (credited as Glitch and stylised in all caps; formerly known as Glitchy Boy) is an Australian independent animation studio based in Parramatta, a city in the Greater Sydney area in New South Wales.
+The studio was founded in 2017 by brothers Kevin and Luke Lerdwichagul, previously known for creating the sketch comedy machinima web series SMG4.

-Glitch is known for independently producing animated web series such as Meta Runner, Sunset Paradise, Murder Drones, The Amazing Digital Circus, The Gaslight District and Knights of Guinevere, along with co-producing series such as Lackadaisy.
-Glitch's founders were featured in Forbes' 30 Under 30 list for Media, Marketing, and Advertising in 2023.
+Glitch is known for independently producing animated web series on YouTube such as SMG4, Meta Runner, Sunset Paradise, Murder Drones, The Amazing Digital Circus, The Gaslight District, Knights of Guinevere, and Gameoverse.

+Glitch's founders were featured in Forbes 30 Under 30 list for Media, Marketing, and Advertising in 2023.

 History

-Background
+Background (2009–2017)

 Co-founder Luke Lerdwichagul started making YouTube videos in 2009.
-On 7 May 2011, at the age of 11, Luke created his first web series; a Super Mario 64-based machinima later to be known as SMG4 (an acronym of his YouTube channel name, "SuperMarioGlitchy4").
-Produced using footage from an emulated version of Super Mario 64, the series originally focused on Mario characters going on adventures that often involve parodies of internet memes and pop culture.
-Over time, the series would begin using Garry's Mod (which uses the game engine Source as a base), and featured a more prominent cast of original characters.
-Between 2014 and 2016, the channel would experience significant growth in popularity going from 100,000 subscribers at the beginning of 2014 to 1,000,000 subscribers by the end of 2016.
+Around 2011, Luke created a web series, SMG4, a Super Mario 64-based machinima YouTube channel.
+(Note: An acronym of "SuperMarioGlitchy4".)
+Produced using footage from an emulated version of Super Mario 64, the series originally focused on Mario characters going on adventures that often involve parodies of Internet memes and popular culture.

-Around 2016, Luke's older brother, Kevin Lerdwichagul, had observed the channel and its wide audience.
+Around 2016, Luke's brother, Kevin Lerdwichagul, had observed the channel and its wide audience.
 He saw the potential to form a business around the channel, later joining SMG4 as a full-time writer and producer.
 Luke took on a directing role, as well as voicing his titular author surrogate character.